abemedia/abemedia.github.io/services/estate-agents.md

     title: Our Services
     class: grey
 ---
-The innovative, all-new ABE media estate agent websites are the ultimate in design and usability.
-They are the most comprehensive estate agent website solutions available at realistic prices to high street agents.
+<p class="lead">The innovative, all-new ABE media estate agent websites are the ultimate in design and usability.
+They are the most comprehensive estate agent website solutions available at realistic prices to high street agents.</p>

 After many months of development and testing, this fine balance of code and design provides a completely fresh take on estate agent websites, simplifying your workflow by automatically updating itself with the latest available properties from your database, such as DezRez or ExpertAgent.

-If we don't yet feature your current provider, or you are using a bespoke Access database, we can also integrate these without a problem.

 <hr>

 <blockquote>
-        <p>The website looks stunning!</p>
+        <p>The website looks amazing.
+Thank you so much!</p>
         <footer>Heather Hilder-Darling, Callaways Estate Agents</footer>
       </blockquote>